Deciphering Core, Valence and Double-Core-Polarization Contributions to Parity Violating Amplitudes in $^{133}$Cs using Different Methods: Theory Methodology

 or

 keeping terms that are of the order of $\lambda_2 \lambda_3$.
-Note that both $H_W$ and $D$ operators are treated on an equal footing in this approach.
-Thus, definitions of both Core and Valence contributions to $E1_{PV}$ will be identical for both Eqs. (\ref{cprpa1}) and (\ref{cprpa2}).
-Also, it would be prudent to use both the expressions in an approximated method to verify numerical uncertainty to the final result.
-However, if $\omega^{ex}$ (some earlier studies have done it through the scaling procedure) is used then the results from both these equations may not agree to each other due to inconsistencies in the treatment of the intermediate states through these equations.
+It is important to use both expressions in an approximated method to verify numerical uncertainty.
+If $\omega^{ex}$ is used, the results from both equations may not agree due to inconsistencies in the treatment of the intermediate states as was shown earlier.